General Notices & Policies

 All children ages 1 through 18 are eligible to receive free meals during the summer months at participating program sites.
 Individuals ages 19 through 21 who have been identified as having mental or physical disabilities and are following Individualized Education Programs (IEPs) through their current enrollment in educational programs also are eligible for free summer meals.

-For more information or to find a location near you call 1-866-3-HUNGRY (486479), view the map below, or view a list (coming soon) of 2017 Summer Food Service Program locations.
+For more information or to find a location near you call 1-866-3-HUNGRY (486479), or click here to view a list of the Summer Food Service Program locations.

 Individuals With Disabilities